mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > In between there is gold sufficient to a nation.

-Does silent, nothing to say mean it is something in vain?
+Does “silent, nothing to say” mean it is something in vain?
 No, it’s just like gold – completely filling the whole world.
 That is the quality, that is the material of the seamless monument.
 You have to build up a seamless monument with this gold, the quality of life.
 But we believe the *name* of life; that is not the quality of life.
 The quality of life is completely gold, filling the whole world.

 ##### 1:00:02